-Fort Cronkhite is a former military post, located within the Marin Headlands of the Golden Gate Recreational Area, north of San Francisco, California.
+Fort Cronkhite is a former military post located within the Marin Headlands of the Golden Gate Recreational Area, north of San Francisco, California.
 Standing at the edge of the Pacific Ocean, it was established during WWII and used through the Cold War as part of San Francisco’s first line of defense against enemy attack.

 In 1939, as war raged across Europe, President Franklin D. Roosevelt proclaimed a limited national emergency, launching America into a massive pre-war mobilization effort.
-Almost overnight, factories were constructed to turn raw materials into ships and armaments and new military posts were established to house and train the rapidly arriving soldiers.
+Almost overnight, factories were constructed to turn raw materials into ships and armaments, and new military posts were established to house and train the rapidly arriving soldiers.
 Much of this mobilization effort took place in the Bay Area.
 In addition to the existing military bases, new facilities were constructed that included the Sausalito and Richmond shipyards, the Treasure Island Naval Air Station, and the Oakland Army Base Terminal.
 Existing military installations were expanded at Mare Island Naval Shipyard, Hamilton Army Air Field, the Benicia Arsenal, and the San Francisco Port of Embarkation.
 The harbor defense fortifications at the Golden Gate were also expanded, upgraded, and in some cases, re-armed.

-Fort Cronkhite was named for the recently deceased Major General Adelbert Cronkhite, a West Point graduate who commanded the 80th Division in France during World War I. In the fall of 1939, two years before our nation officially entered the war, the U.S. Army consisted of only 200,000 enlisted soldiers and there was little need for new or updated housing.
+Fort Cronkhite was named for the recently deceased Major General Adelbert Cronkhite, a West Point graduate who commanded the 80th Division in France during World War I. In the fall of 1939, two years before our nation officially entered the war, the U.S. Army consisted of only 200,000 enlisted soldiers, and there was little need for new or updated housing.
 Beginning in 1940, the military started drafting men into the army and navy; military ranks began to swell as hundreds of thousands of draftees, all of whom had to be housed, entered the service.
-Within just five years, the army had risen to the challenge and built temporary military housing for all of its soldiers, which amounted to approximately 6 million men by 1944.
+Within five years, the army had risen to the challenge and built temporary military housing for all its soldiers, which amounted to approximately 6 million men by 1944.

-During World War II, providing adequate temporary housing for these new soldiers became a nationwide concern, because temporary barracks for servicemen were rarely satisfactory.
+During World War II, providing adequate temporary housing for these new soldiers became a national concern because temporary barracks for servicemen were rarely satisfactory.
 Military field housing during World War I had been notoriously bad: soldiers often lived in tents, frequently in harsh environments, without proper heating and sanitary facilities.
 By the late 1930s, Americans demanded a higher quality of life for their soldiers; as a result, the army was expected to provide better housing for the draftees.
-The Selective Service Act, passed in September 1940, specifically stipulated that no soldiers would be sworn into service until the government made adequate provisions for their shelter.
+The Selective Service Act, passed in September 1940, expressly stipulated that no soldiers would be sworn into service until the government made adequate provisions for their shelter.

-Construction took place at break-neck speed as a result of readily available labor resources and ingenuity with building materials.
+Construction took place at break-neck speed due to readily available labor resources and ingenuity with building materials.
 Construction crews at Fort Ord in Monterey, California, boasted that they could finish a building every 54 minutes.
 By June 1941, the army had built housing for 1.2 million men.
-By June 1942, they were able to accommodate 2.4 million men and by January 1943, 4.6 million men were housed within these types of wood-frame buildings.
+By June 1942, they could accommodate 2.4 million men; by January 1943, 4.6 million men were housed within these wood-frame buildings.

-In 1943, the invention of radar used to detect approaching ships and planes increased the effectiveness of the 16-inch guns and the nearby antiaircraft guns.
-In January 1944, as the threat of a Japanese attack subsided, and Fort Cronkhite, like so many other coastal artillery posts, was soon to be stripped of its guns, which had been made obsolete by long-range bombers, missiles, and the atomic bomb.
-At that time, men in active duty were transferred overseas and the army established taCommando Combat School Fort Cronkhite.
-The school, the first of its kind in the Western Defense Command, trained officers from the U.S. Army, Coast Guard, and California State Guard in commando tactics, combat training, and leadership skills.
+In 1943, the invention of radar to detect approaching ships and planes increased the effectiveness of the 16-inch guns and the nearby antiaircraft guns.
+In January 1944, as the threat of a Japanese attack subsided, Fort Cronkhite, like so many other coastal artillery posts, was soon to be stripped of its guns, which had been made obsolete by long-range bombers, missiles, and the atomic bomb.
+At that time, men on active duty were transferred overseas, and the army established the Commando Combat School at Fort Cronkhite.
+The school, the first in the Western Defense Command, trained officers from the U.S. Army, Coast Guard, and California State Guard in commando tactics, combat training, and leadership skills.

-Fort Cronkhite now has a new life as part of the Golden Gate National Recreation Area, a unit of the National Park Service, where its military history is being interpreted for future generations.
+Fort Cronkhite now has a new life as part of the Golden Gate National Recreation Area, a unit of the National Park Service.
+Its military history is being interpreted for future generations.
 Visitors will see that most of the “temporary” wood-frame buildings built by the army nearly 70 years ago are still being used today.
 In addition to providing office space for the National Park Service, this former World War II cantonment is now home to many nonprofit, educational and environmental park partners.
 The 1940 Barracks #1059 has been restored to its original appearance, with period furnishings that reflect its use during World War II, the Korean War, and the 1960s.